 To these and other questions I will try to answer in this article.
 I hope you will find it useful.

-General Characteristics of the Persian alphabet
+General Characteristics of the Farsi alphabet

 The Persian alphabet has 32 letters.
 This is what it looks like: